kaabilcoder/prismApp/README.md

-# PrismApp - Your Second Brain (AI Powered)
+# PrismApp - Your Second Brain

 ## About the App

-PrismApp is your second brain, powered by AI, that allows users to store and organize their content in a structured way.
+PrismApp is your second brain web App designed to save and search links.
+It allows users to store and organize their content in a structured way.
 The app enables users to save links and share them with others, creating a personal, easily accessible repository of knowledge.
 With the power of AI, users can search through their saved content effortlessly, making it a smart, intuitive tool for managing and retrieving important information.

 ---